GloryWong/proyecto/README.md

   create <name>             Create a new, empty project
-    -o, --open              Automatically open the project in the editor after creation --no-git            Skip Git repository initialization clone <url>               Clone a GitHub repository to create a new project (Only GitHub web URLs are supported) -o, --open              Automatically open the project in the editor after cloning delete <name>             Delete an existing project
+    -o, --open              Automatically open the project in the editor after creation --no-git            Skip Git repository initialization clone <url>               Clone a GitHub repository to create a new project (GitHub web URLs or `user-name/repo-name`) -o, --open              Automatically open the project in the editor after cloning delete <name>             Delete an existing project
 ```

+> When open a project, it automatically detects the editor to use via the `$EDITOR`, `$VISUAL`, or `$TERM_PROGRAM` environment variables.
+If none of these are set, the system's default editor will be used.

 ## Contributing